nathanaeljeshua/Bike-Rent-Data-Science-/README.md

-This repository is my personal project of analyzing Bike Rentals Performance.
+This repository is my Dicoding project of analyzing Bike Rentals Performance.
 I have made some questions to be answered as guidances.
 Performance is analyzed using graph visualizations

 How to open the dashboard